There are two kinds of coronary plaque: hard (calcified or “stable”) and soft (“unstable”).

 The second technique uses targeted microbubbles.
 Soft plaque is more likely to have certain molecules.

-The microbubbles attach themselves to these, highlighting the image. “…we’ve developed a dual-frequency intravascular ultrasound transducer which transmits and receives acoustic signals,” says Dr. Xiaoning Jiang.
+The microbubbles attach themselves to these, highlighting the image. “…we’ve developed a dual-frequency intravascular ultrasound transducer which transmits and receives acoustic signals,” says Dr. Xiaoning Jiang in the report.

 The new technology continues to be developed and currently has been limited to the laboratory setting.